-HOTEL RESERVATION DEADLINE: FEBRUARY 10, 4 P.M.
+HOTEL RESERVATION DEADLINE: FEBRUARY 9, 4 P.M.

-EPSCoR will provide lodging on the evening of Monday, March 31 (evening before Research Day), for student participants who live outside the OKC metro area and who have requested lodging prior to the deadline.
-EPSCoR will pay the hotel directly for one room per nominated student for lodging.
-Additional rooms for friends and family are not included, but a second adult guest may stay in your room at no additional charge.
+EPSCoR will provide lodging on the evening of Monday, March 30 (evening before Research Day), for student participants who live outside the OKC metro area and who have requested lodging prior to the deadline.
+EPSCoR will pay the hotel directly for one room per nominated student for lodging and self-parking for one vehicle.
+Additional rooms or parking fees for friends and family are not covered by EPSCoR, but a second adult guest may stay in your room at no additional charge.
 The hotel will require a credit/debit card from students at the time of check-in to cover any incurred incidentals such as room service, pay-per-view movies, etc.

-Notify me at gmiller@okepscor.org no later than February 10th at 4 p.m., if you will require a hotel room, and I will secure the reservation on your behalf.
+Notify me at gmiller@okepscor.org no later than February 9th at 4 p.m., if you will require a hotel room, and I will secure the reservation on your behalf.